stonepreston/jetson-nano-pytorch-inferencing/README.md

 ## Load the Model

+The following steps are taken  from [here](https://medium.com/@heldenkombinat/image-recognition-with-pytorch-on-the-jetson-nano-fd858a5686aa) and outlined below.

 In a new notebook cell, insert and run the following code.
 Press shift+enter to run the cell:

 ```python